Key Takeaways

 As mobile internet usage continues to surge, ensuring mobile responsiveness in website design has become an absolute necessity.

-A mobile-responsive site is like a shape-shifter, tweaking its look and feel to fit any screen perfectly.
-This means everyone gets the VIP treatment, no matter if they’re on a phone, tablet, or laptop – this will also skyrocket your conversions.
+A mobile-responsive site adapts its look and feel to fit any screen perfectly.
+This means everyone gets the VIP treatment, whether they are on a phone, tablet, or laptop – this will also skyrocket your conversions.

 Navigation and Architecture

-Think of it like whipping up a slick menu that’s easy on the eyes and easy to use, connecting pages in a way that simply makes sense, and tossing in a sitemap that screams “Hey, bots, come check me out!”
-A solid site structure isn’t just about making life easier for search engines; it’s about making your visitors grin from ear to ear as they easily navigate your site—an absolute game-changer for SEO success.
+A solid site structure includes a slick menu that is easy on the eyes and easy to use, pages connected in a way that makes sense, and a sitemap that beckons search bots to explore.
+This isn’t just about making life easier for search engines; it’s about making your visitors grin from ear to ear as they easily navigate your site.

 Let’s get down to the actionable things you need to do or consider to retain your Google rankings.